 - In-Network Providers will submit claims for you.
 They are responsible for ensuring that claims have the information we need to determine benefits.
-If the claim does not include enough information, we will ask them for more details, and they will be required to supply those details within certain time frames. - Out-of-Network claims can be submitted by the Provider if the Provider is willing to file on your behalf.
+If the claim does not include enough information, we will ask them for more details, and they will be required to supply those details within certain timeframes. - Out-of-Network claims can be submitted by the Provider if the Provider is willing to file on your behalf.
 However, if the Provider is not submitting on your behalf, you will be required to submit the claim.
 Claim forms are usually available from the Provider.
 If they do not have a claims form, you can send a written request to us, or contact Member Services and ask for a claims form to be sent to you.
 If you do not receive the claims form, you can still submit written notice of the claim without the claim form.
-The same information that would be given on the claim form must be included in the written notice of claim, including: - · Name of patient. - · Patient's relationship with the Subscriber. - · Identification number. - Date, type, and place of service. - Your signature and the Provider's signature.
+The same information that would be given on the claim form must be included in the written notice of claim, including: - Name of patient. - Patient's relationship with the Subscriber. - Identification number. - Date, type, and place of service. - Your signature and the Provider's signature.

 Out-of-Network claims must be submitted within 180 days.
-In certain cases, state or federal law may allow additional time to file a claim, if you could not reasonably file within the 180 day period.
-Failure to file a claim within 180 days shall not invalidate nor reduce any claim if it was not reasonably possible to file the claim within such time, provided such proof is submitted as soon as reasonably possible and in no event, except in the absence of legal capacity, later than one year from the time the claim is required to be filed.
-The claim must have the information we need to determine benefits.
+In certain cases, state or federal law may allow additional time to file a claim, if you could not reasonably file within the 180 day period The claim must have the information we need to determine benefits.
 If the claim does not include enough information, we will ask you for more details and inform you of the time by which we need to receive that information.
 Once we receive the required information, we will process the claim according to the terms of your Plan.